twilio-labs/function-templates/funlet-conference/README.md

 ### Message

-Text string: a recording URL or a text to say before a caller enters the conference.
+Text string, a recording URL or a text to say before a caller enters the conference.
 *(A string starting with 'http' is considered to be a URL)*